Reviewing Vaxart Inc. (VXRT)'s and Morphic Holding Inc. (NASDAQ:MORF)'s results | New Business Observer

 |25.44%

-For the past year Vaxart Inc. has -63.3% weaker performance while Morphic Holding Inc. has 25.44% stronger performance.
+For the past year Vaxart Inc. had bearish trend while Morphic Holding Inc. had bullish trend.

 Summary